lckpig/LCKPIG-practical-dev-handbook/typescript/README.md

 - [**History and evolution of TypeScript**](introduction/history-evolution.md)
     - Creation by Microsoft and motivations behind TypeScript
     - Key differences between TypeScript and JavaScript
-    - Highlighted versions and improvements introduced in each
+    - Notable versions and improvements introduced in each
 - [**Advantages and main features of TypeScript**](introduction/advantages-features.md)
     - Static typing and early error detection
     - Compatibility with JavaScript and transpilation to ES5/ES6+